 Undergraduate Certificate in Psychology

 Universities and colleges offer undergraduates the option of earning psychology certificates in addition to bachelor's degrees.
-This certificate program is intended for students who are interested in studying psychology, but not as their primary academic degree major.
 Some programs offer psychology concentrations, including contemplative, experimental and biopsychology.
-This program generally takes 1-2 years to complete, when taken in conjunction with a bachelor's degree program.
+This program generally takes 1-2 years to complete when taken in conjunction with a bachelor's degree program.

 Psychology credits involve lecture and research components.
 Elective credits are additional, and advisors help students choose their areas of interest.
 Common course topics include the following: